SPINLab/gi-minor-python-course-2019/README.md

 Practice makes perfect: feel free to complete any of the other lessons and or exercises after you've gone through thist list.

-## obtaining the lecture materials
+## lecture materials

-The folders in this repository contain the lecture materials, code examples and exercises for the practical sessions.
-Download them as follows:
+The lecture notes are split in three chapters.
+Each chapter contains a short manual and one or more Python scripts.

+- [Chapter 1 - recap](https://github.com/ndkv/gi-minor-python-course/tree/master/1.%20recap) - recap of the Codeacademy material you studied by yourself.
+- [Chapter 2 - geodata](https://github.com/ndkv/gi-minor-python-course/tree/master/2.%20geodata) - describes the geodata assignment + hints/tips/tricks about processing geodata.
+- [Chapter 3 - scraping](https://github.com/ndkv/gi-minor-python-course/tree/master/3.%20scraping) - desbribes the scraping assignment + hints/tips/tricks about scraping data.

+You can download the accompanying Python scripts as follows:

 1. scroll to the top of this page
 2. click on the green button labelled `Clone or download`
 3. click on `Download ZIP`
-4. Unzip the file you downloaded and load the `.py` scripts in your favourite editor.
+4. Unzip the file you downloaded and load the `.py` scripts contained in one of the folders in your favourite editor.

 ## installing Python (Windows)